near/create-near-app/contracts/rust/README.md

 Before you compile this code, you will need to install Rust with [correct target]

 Exploring The Code
 ==================

 1. The main smart contract code lives in `src/lib.rs`.
+2. There are two functions to the smart contract: `get_greeting` and `set_greeting`.
-2. Tests: You can run smart contract tests with the `./test` script.
-This runs standard Rust tests using [cargo] with a `--nocapture` flag so that you can see any debug info you print to the console.
+3. Tests: You can run smart contract tests with the `cargo test`.

   [smart contract]: https://docs.near.org/docs/develop/contracts/overview